RomanchenkoAS/StockVault/README.md

 - HISTORY - simply lists all the buy/sell actions on the current user account with all relevant information

 -REQUIREMENTS-
-In order for this app to properly get prices from IEX API and api-key is required On app start-up it is taken from "static/api_key.txt" If this key doesn't - it means a free license is overdue and a new one is required.
+In order for this app to properly get prices from IEX API an api-key is required On app start-up it is taken from "static/api_key.txt" If this key doesn't - it means a free license is overdue and a new one is required.